nightscout/cgm-remote-monitor/docs/plugins/alexa-plugin.md

 - "Alexa, ask Nightscout how is my pump battery"

 *Metrics:*

+Note: You can add synonyms to the available metric terms:

+- Go to Slot Types -> LIST_OF_METRICS and add your terms in the "synonyms" column.

+Examples:

 - "Alexa, ask Nightscout what my bg is"
 - "Alexa, ask Nightscout what my blood glucose is"